 Week 2: Your energy returns, but you won't be fully accustomed to the change

-By the time your second week starts, your brain fog has probably lifted, and you've likely got a lot of your energy back.
-But your body might still be wondering where all the sucrose went.
+By the time your second week starts, your brain fog has probably lifted, and you've likely gotten a lot of your energy back.
+That said, your body might still be wondering where all the sucrose went.
 To combat this, he says, make sure you’re eating plenty of protein, healthy fats, and fiber with each meal, which will help you feel fuller, longer.
-Healthy snacks will also help—like the smoothie Karlie Kloss swears by when she’s in the mood for something sweet.
+Healthy snacks will also help, like fiber-rich trail mix or nuts, when in the mood for something sweet.

 What happens beyond three weeks of no sugar?